czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 title: About me
 image: images/author.jpg
-description: Need content for your business?
+description: Need to drive sales to your business?

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**